QuantConnect/Documentation/01-Key-Concepts/05-understanding-time.rst

 .. figure:: https://cdn.quantconnect.com/docs/i/bar-stream_rev0.png

 When there are no ticks during a period, the previous bar transmitted is copied and emitted at the request resolution.
 In QuantConnect, this is the default behavior for bar data and it is referred to as "filling the data forward".
-You can configure whether this is enabled when you `request the security data <https://www.quantconnect.com/docs/algorithm-reference/initializing-algorithms#Initializing-Algorithms-Selecting-Asset-Data>`_.
+You can configure whether this is enabled when you :ref:`request the security data <algorithm-reference-initializing-algorithms-selecting-asset-data>`.

 QuantConnect provides data in Second, Minute, Hour, and Daily bar format.
-To create other periods of bars, you need to `consolidate <https://www.quantconnect.com/docs/algorithm-reference/consolidating-data>`_ these short periods into larger ones.
+To create other periods of bars, you need to :ref:`consolidate <algorithm-reference-consolidating-data>` these short periods into larger ones.

 **Tick Data - Point Values**